ta-datapt-bcn/project-statistical-analysis/README.md

 1. Explore data and understand what the fields mean.

-1. Examine the relationships between the sales price and other features in the dataset.
+1. Examine the relationships between the features in the dataset.
 Use data visualization techniques to help you gain intuitive understanding of the relationships.

 1. Make informed guess on which features should be investigated in depth.